william-hood/Hoodland-Open-Source-Projects/README.md

 some robustness improvements to Change Scan.
 On the Java side, there is now a JUnit integrated version of the Java wrapper for Memoir, meaning that Memoir now plays nice with JUnit.
 An example module will be included in the IntelliJ project.
-An example of using Memoir with JUnit in Eclipse will be included as pat of the release.
+An example of using Memoir with JUnit in Eclipse will be included as part of the release.

 Testing was done against Linux Mint 21.1, macOS Monterey, and Windows 11.